PorametPat/inspeqtor/README.md

 ## Installation

-To install `inspeqtor`, you have to pull the repository locally via
+To install `inspeqtor` for local devlopement, you have to pull the repository locally via

 ```bash
 git clone https://github.com/PorametPat/inspeqtor.git